hyperFounder/C-Programming/README.md

-# LI Operating Systems and Systems Programming Module
+## UoB LI Operating Systems and Systems Programming

-## Module Description

-The "LI Operating Systems and Systems Programming" module is designed to provide students with a comprehensive understanding of operating systems concepts and systems programming techniques.
-The module covers topics such as process management, memory management, file systems, and practical programming exercises to reinforce theoretical concepts.

 ## Learning Objectives

-Upon completion of this module, students should be able to:

 1. **Demonstrate Understanding of Computer Architecture and Operating Systems:**
    - Understand the principles of computer architecture.